JusGaga/Ansible-Tp/README.md

-# Ansible Nginx Secure Deployment
+# Ansible Secure Nginx Deployment & Verification

-This project provides an Ansible playbook to deploy a secure Nginx web server with best security practices, including SSL, strict permissions, and advanced HTTP headers.
+This project provides Ansible playbooks to **securely deploy Nginx** with best practices (SSL, strict permissions, security headers) and to **verify** the correct operation of your Nginx servers, including HTTP/HTTPS checks and service status.

+---

 ## Features

-- Automated Nginx installation and configuration
+- Automated installation and configuration of Nginx
-- Dedicated user and group for Nginx
 - Secure permissions for web root and SSL files
 - Self-signed SSL certificate generation (or use your own)
-- Advanced security headers (HSTS, CSP, X-Frame-Options, etc.)
+- Advanced HTTP security headers (HSTS, CSP, X-Frame-Options, etc.)
-- Restriction of dangerous HTTP methods
+- HTTP to HTTPS redirection
-- Protection against access to hidden and sensitive files
+- Automated deployment of a custom index page
+- Service and HTTP(S) verification playbook

+---

 ## Prerequisites